achuou1/btest/Readme.md

 ## Running the application

-To run the application, execute the main application class `DemoApplication.java` within your IDE.
+To run the application, execute the main application class `BtestApplication.java` within your IDE.
+The folder src/main/resources/init/user-data.sql contains the initial data that can be loaded through h2 console for testing.

 ## API Endpoints